 What is the reason for the upgrade?

 Do you want to upgrade because you saw a must-have feature in the latest version that will improve your day-to-day operations?
 Do you want to upgrade because you want the latest security updates?
-Do you want to upgrade because you saw the new-and-improved user interface?
+Do you want to upgrade because you saw the new and improved user interface?
 Or, do you want to upgrade just to upgrade?
-If you chose the latter, you may want to reconsider.
+If you chose the latter, you might want to reconsider.

 How much is this going to cost me?